 We understand that certain advocacy activities require more time and resources than others.
 When considering your options for taking action, it makes sense to choose activities that best match your capacity.

 If you’re ready to get involved in anti-hunger advocacy, here’s some good first steps toward engagement:

 For those with bigger advocacy goals, please take a look at the activities outlined in CAFB’s Food Bank Guide to Policy Advocacy.
-Please contact Andrew or Sarah in our Advocacy department with any questions you might have.
+Please contact Andrew in our Advocacy department with any questions you might have.